SoulHowl/ITandDDP/README.md

 <h3>Main Functions</h3>

 1)live wallpaper
-2)displaying current weather state
+2)changing the wallpaper depending on  weather state 3)displaying current weather state
-3)forecast for week
+4)forecast for week
-4)automatic detection of users ip and selection of region 5)choosing of region
+5)automatic detection of users ip and selection of region 6)choosing of region
-6-9)dashboards:
+7-10)dashboards:
 a) wind
 b) humidity
 c) temperature